datacamp/authoring/docs/challenges/content/README.md

 ### Challenge Types

-Following are currently supported types of challenge types you can create on Datacamp platform.
+Following are currently supported types of challenge types you can create on DataCamp platform.

 | Type                          | Description                                                                |
 |:------------------------------|:---------------------------------------------------------------------------|